pivotal/docs-tap/getting-started.md

 # Getting started with the Tanzu Application Platform

 Welcome to the Tanzu Application Platform.
-The guides in this section offer hands-on instruction to get you started on Tanzu Application Platform.
-Specifically, you are going to learn how to:
+The guides in this section offer hands-on instruction to get developers and operators started on Tanzu Application Platform.

-- Develop and promote an application
-- Create an application accelerator
-- Add testing and security scanning to an application
-- Administer, set up, and manage supply chains

 Before you start, be sure to complete all of the prerequisites in the following section.

 ## <a id="get-started-prereqs"></a>Getting started prerequisites